elk-audio/sushi/README.md

 This might take some time for the first build since all the vcpkg dependencies will have to be built first.

 ### Useful CMake build options
-Various options can be passed to CMake directly, or through the generate script using the `--cmake-args` flag.
+Various options can be passed to CMak.
 Both general CMake options and Sushi-specific options that control which features Sushi is built with can be passed.
 Note that all options need to be prefixed with `-D` when passing them.
 All options are on be default as that is the most common use case.

 Option                                | Value    | Default* | Notes
 --------------------------------------|----------|----------|------------------------------------------------------------------------------------------------------